vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vide p.
 68 above and note 172.
 Traiyambaka or Tryambaka-vrata-on 14th of each month taking

-food in nakta way and at end of year donating a cow, one reaches Siva-pada; HV II, 147 (one verse from Pad. )=KKV
+food in nakta way and at end of year donating a cow, one reaches Śiva-pada; HV II, 147 (one verse from Pad. )=KKV

 449. The verse is Mat.
 101. 67.
 Dattatraya-janma-on Mārg. paurnamāsī; Atri's wife Anasāyā